How to Build Simple React App (Part 4)

 export const CHANGE_FILTER = 'CHANGE_FILTER';

-And thr last thing, to add this inside our TodoListContainer, just import action from appropriate action file, and add it inside mapDispatchToProps.
+And the last thing, to add this inside our TodoListContainer, just import action from the appropriate action file, and add it inside mapDispatchToProps.
 And that is all.
 Now filtering is enabled.

 Styling application, and enabling .scss

 Each web application needs some style.
-This part is sometimes done by web designers, but still, sometimes, it is for you to do it, so it is good to know at least basics of CSS3, .scss and styling HTML.
-I must state here that I am not a web designer, so this styling isn't done by professional in that area, and probably can be styled better, I just wanted to show you some basics in the styling of application, but for real application styling you should, consult real web designer.
+This part is sometimes done by web designers, but still, sometimes, it is for you to do it, so it is good to know at least the basics of CSS3, .scss and styling HTML.
+I must state here that I am not a web designer, so this styling isn't done by a professional in that area and probably can be styled better, I just wanted to show you some basics in the styling of the application, but for real application styling you should consult real web designer.

 Setup